-For more information about a seminar or to request a seminar for your group please contact the AUM Police Department at 334-244-3424
+For more information about a seminar or to request a seminar for your group, please contact the AUMPD at 334-244-3424

-Many events, both large and small, occur on the Auburn University Montgomery campus.
-Departments on campus coordinate with Auburn University Montgomery Police Department for safety and traffic control during events.
+Many events, both large and small, occur on the AUM campus.
+Departments on campus coordinate with AUMPD for safety and traffic control during events.
 Scheduling event security will in no way guarantee space availability or represents approval for the event.
 All inquiries into space and event approval should be made with the Conference and Campus Services Department.

-The following guidelines are offered when scheduling the AUM Police Department’s presence at and event.
+The following guidelines are offered when scheduling the AUMPD’s presence at and event.

-Requests for service should be submitted no less than 2 weeks prior to your event date in order to allow for sufficient planning.
-If your request is made with less than 2 weeks’ notice, there will be no guarantee that an officer(s) will be available for your event.
-The request form can be picked up from the University Police Department service desk.
+- Submit requests for service no less than two weeks prior to your event date to allow for sufficient planning.
+If your request is made with less than two weeks notice, there will be no guarantee that an officer(s) will be available for your event.
+The request form can be picked up from the AUMPD service desk.

-A minimum charge of 3 hours per requested officer(s) will be assessed for each event.
-All events lasting over 3 hours will be billed for the actual hours worked by the officer(s).
+- A minimum charge of four hours per requested officer(s) will be assessed for each event.
+All events lasting over three hours will be billed for the actual hours worked by the officer(s).

-A minimum of 24 hours’ notice is required for cancellation of the request for police services.
-If cancellation is not received or is received less than 24 hours before the scheduled time of the event, then your department or group may be billed for minimum charge of $25.00.
+- A minimum of 24 hours notice is required for cancellation of the request for police services.
+If you do not cancel within 24 hours before the scheduled time of the event, then your department or group may be billed for minimum charge of $25.

-You may request a specific number of officers needed for your event, but the Auburn University Montgomery Police Department will be responsible for assessing the proper number of officers needed based on factors such as crowd size, type of event, location, etc.
+- You may request a specific number of officers needed for your event, but the AUMPD will be responsible for assessing the proper number of officers needed based on factors such as crowd size, type of event, location, etc.

 Lost and Found

-AUM Police Department maintains the official “Lost and Found” for the University.
+AUMPD maintains the official “Lost and Found” for AUM.
 We make every effort to identify the owner of the property and see that it makes it back to them.
-You may enquire in person 24 hours a day, or by telephone at 334-244-3424.
+You may inquire in person 24 hours a day, or by telephone at 334-244-3424.
 Anyone claiming property must show Student ID, Driver’s License or Passport.
-Lost and found property may be turned into the Police Department anytime.
+Please turn in lost or found property to the Police Department at any time.
 The retention period and manner of disposal depends on the item.
-But most fall into the following table:
+But most fall into the following categories:

-Bicycles, book bags, backpacks, books, calculators, cameras, portable music players, electronics, jewelry, umbrellas, watches – held for 3 months, then sold at auction.
+- Bicycles, book bags, backpacks, books, calculators, cameras, portable music players, electronics, jewelry, umbrellas, watches – held for 3 months, then donated to charity.

-If you have a flat tire or your vehicle battery has died, call the University Police Department at 334-244-3424 for assistance.
-Be prepared to answer a few questions such as, where you are calling from, what type of vehicle you have, and where you would like the officer to meet you to assist you.
+If you have a flat tire or your vehicle battery has died, call the AUMPD at 334-244-3424 for assistance.
+Be prepared to answer a few questions such as, where you are calling from, what type of vehicle do you have, and where you would like the officer to meet you to assist you.

 Safety begins with your equipment.
 Some basic precautions and attention to details can help prevent injuries both to yourself and the people around you.

-The University Police Department provides limited vehicle assistance as a courtesy service to the campus community based on the terms and conditions listed below for the services listed.
+The AUMPD provides limited vehicle assistance as a courtesy service to the campus community based on the terms and conditions listed below for the services listed:

-Jump-starts and accessing will only be done on University grounds.
+- Jump-starts and accessing will only be done on AUM grounds.

-The University Police Department does not provide assistance for unlocking vehicles, but we can contact a locksmith service for you.
+The AUMPD does not provide assistance for unlocking vehicles, but we can contact a locksmith service for you.